spaceflake/spaceflake/README.md

 # 💫About Me :
 # 👋 Hi, I’m @spaceflake, also known as Tomas.
-I'm 39 and live in Gothenburg, Sweden.
+I work and live in Gothenburg, Sweden.

 Welcome to my little corner of Github.

-👀 I’m in **love** with web development.
-I really like exploring different technologies and taking new approaches to solve problems.
-Curious by heart and dedicated to learn.

-🌱 I’m currently learning as much as I can.
-Some of my techstack can be seen below.

-🎮 I also love gaming.
-Spending some of my spare time on my Xbox, but also play games on PC.

-💞️ Currently an Intern at Kruso.
+💞️ Currently working WhiteRed

 ## 🌐 Reach out to me